 With this in mind, we teamed up with Greenhouse to launch a report into the state of diversity.
 We surveyed 347 recruiting professionals to identify deficiencies that remain in many organizations’ diversity schemes, pinpoint the challenges they face when they try to make improvements and discuss tactics for successful diversity initiatives.

-Here are 3 of the key takeaways from the data we collected (you can get access to the full report here.)
+Here are 3 of the key takeaways from the data we collected.

 1. The diversity disconnect: priority vs. action